Gravel Mining in the Tamagawa River

 With the mechanization of gravel extraction and the realization of large-scale transportation through railway construction, gravel extraction from the Tama River reached its peak from the late Taisho era to the early Showa era.
 However, large-scale gravel extraction has various negative impacts on the Tama River itself.
 These include the destruction of riverbank levees, difficulties in water intake for agricultural use due to the lowering of the riverbed, and adverse effects on fisheries due to water pollution.
 In response to this, since the 9th year of the Showa era, gravel extraction has been prohibited in the high water area upstream of the Futako Bridge and downstream of the Hino Bridge, with only low water area extraction being permitted.

-After the war, in the 1950s, post-war reconstruction gradually progressed, and the gravel extraction from the Tama River began to regain the pre-war vitality.
-However, due to the pollution caused by reckless extraction, an agreement regarding the regulation of gravel collection from the Tama River downstream of Hino Bridge was concluded in 1952, leading to strengthened regulations.
-As we entered the 1960s, the regulations were further tightened, and in 1964, commercial extraction was completely banned up to Mannen Bridge in Ome City.
-In the following year, 1965, a complete ban was implemented across the entire Tama River, marking the end of the history of gravel extraction.
+After the war, during the 1940s, postwar reconstruction gradually progressed, and gravel extraction from the Tama River began to regain the prewar vitality.
+However, due to the advancement of gravel pollution caused by indiscriminate excavation, an agreement concerning the regulation of gravel collection from the Tama River downstream of Hino Bridge was concluded in 1952, leading to strengthened regulations.
+Entering the 1960s, regulations were further tightened, and in 1964, commercial extraction up to Mannen Bridge in Ome City was completely banned.
+The following year, in 1965, a complete ban on gravel extraction was imposed throughout the entire Tama River, bringing the history of gravel mining to a close.

-"Folklore of Inagi City (4)" "Inagi Things and Life 3"
+"Folklore of Inagi City (IV)" and "Inagi Things and Life 3"

 Photo: Gravel Shovel and Jolen